jtod/Sigma16/docs/src/userguide/userguide.md

 ### field

-The field instruction produces a word with 1 bits in the specified field and 0 elsewhere.
+The field instruction loads a word into the destination register Rd;
+this word consists of 1 bits in the specified field (g,h) and 0 in all other bit positions.
 This provides a field mask that can be used with logic instructions for a variety of purposes.

-General form: *field Rd,g,h*
+* General form: *field Rd,g,h*
+* Instruction format:
+* Assembler format: RKK

 Semantics
 * Rd.i = 1 for g <= i <- h